exceptionalcode/hello-k8s/README.md

 ## Prerequisites
 One who wants to understand Kubernetes should have an understating of how the Docker works, how the Docker images are created, and how they work as a standalone unit. it would help if the readers have some exposure to Linux.

+## Installation
+To work on kubernetes, Docker must be install on the machine.
+This installation is done targeting Windows OS.</br>
+The following steps for Installation:

+* Download and Install Docker Desktop for Windows [Installation Guide](https://docs.docker.com/docker-for-windows/install/)
+* Start Docker Desktop
+* Start Kubernetes by enabling Kubernetes